Green Party kicks out Edmonton Strathcona candidate after he endorses NDP | CBC News

 Now that he is no longer campaigning, Kalmanovitch apologized to the people who volunteered on his campaign and voted for him in the advance polls.

-Three other candidates are running in Edmonton Strathcona: Eleanor Olszewski for the Liberals; Sam Lilly for the Conservatives; and Ian Cameron for the People's Party of Canada.
+Five other candidates are running in Edmonton Strathcona: Eleanor Olszewski for the Liberals; Sam Lilly for the Conservatives; Ian Cameron for the People's Party of Canada; Dougal MacDonald of the Marxist-Leninist Party; and Naomi Rankin of the Communist of Canada.

 Linda Duncan of the NDP represented Edmonton Strathcona for three terms but decided not to run again.